Author: Lori Apon

 Category: Fatherless Seasonal WidowLife

-This post is written from the perspective of looking back through the years on a spectrum of holiday memories; some that make me smile while others I’m glad are in my rearview mirror.
-For the first time, after 28 years as a mom, I am home alone preparing a Thanksgiving feast for adult children making their way home for the holidays with my grandchildren in tow.
-What?!
-How did this anticipated season come so fast?
-Christmas on the horizon (okay, just 32 days away) doesn’t cause a panic attack any more.
+This post is written from the perspective of looking back through the years on a spectrum of holiday memories; some make me smile while others I’m glad are in my rearview mirror.
+Christmas on the horizon (okay, just eight weeks away) doesn’t cause a panic attack anymore.
 I must admit; however, during those intense child-rearing years there were times I didn’t think I would make it to the end of the day much less the end of the season . . . but I did.

 “You keep him in perfect peace whose mind is stayed on you, because he trusts in you.”
 Isaiah 26:3